anayflima/galaxy-raiders-api/README.md

 - Ana Yoon Faria Lima (*11795273*)
 - Jessica Yumi Nakano Sato (*11795294*)

+Note: We started the project in the repository: https://github.com/jessica-sato, but due to changes in the original repository, we started again in this new one.
+That's why it seems both first and second parts were made by the same person.

 # Development

 Galaxy Raiders is built in [Kotlin][2], a modern programming language for